comboshreddies/tmux_k8s/README.md

 go to next pod window.

 This tool is more a generic tmux-kubectl framework that you should check and adjust to your needs.

-Files that you should check and adjusted to your needs are: sequences.py - defines set of sequences that one could run with this tool pod2container.py - defines a function that should provide name of container for given pod-name
+Files that you should check and adjusted to your needs are:
+* sequences.py - defines set of sequences that one could run with this tool
+* pod2container.py - defines a set functions that should provide name of container for given pod-name